thunder-red-star/villager-bot-auto-miner/README.md

 this repo has an interesting history, reflecting years of pettiness on my part. haha we commit a minor amount of tomfoolery. the latest updates (10/06/22) have been untested but should work (because i am a good coder trust me 🤞)

+*update 5: iapetus11 does a little trolling. i'm aware he's creating captchas now (real ones), so i'm not guaranteeing a 100% working bot.*

 *update 4: iapetus11 starred this repo and got my attention congrats! updates have been created based on what i've seen in the villagerbot repo. keep in mind this is a joke repo and shouldn't actually be used it's a fRiEnDlY cOmPeTiTiOn*

 *update 3: archived as part of github spring cleaning*